kelu124/echomods/_posts/2017-06-09-Lots-ongoing-!.md

 -   @done add the at todos to the shopping list (see [here](https://kelu124.gitbooks.io/echomods/content/Chapter7/shoppingList.html) ) by means of a grep -&gt; temp file
--   @todo Test YAML data on Markdown files
+-   @done Test YAML data on Markdown files (see contributors)